tspindler-cms/tetet-vwv/README.txt

 USS Epperson (DD-719), Gearing class FRAM I destroyer Vietnam Asset Pack, from EightBall and Tobsen Vietnamese Junks, sail ships
+Sampans, wooden boats for use on rivers and lakes

 This has been my first attempt at modding for DCS, so take the results with a grain of salt.